roisinanglim/GMIT-Programming-Scripting-Project-Sem1/README.md

 ## How to import the csv dataset into python

-Download the dataset from UCI machine learning repository [3] Use the open source platform pandas to read in the CSV file.
+Download the dataset from UCI machine learning repository [3] Use the open source platform pandas[4] to read in the CSV file.

 If your data does not contain headers add headers (see code below).